FAQs: Genital herpes

 How does aciclovir treat genital herpes?

 Aciclovir is an antiviral treatment which targets the herpes virus family.
 It is a nucleoside analogue, which specifically targets the ability of the virus to replicate.
 This reduces the length of an episode of herpes.
 The treatment should begin as soon as symptoms seem to be starting - usually there is some tingling or pain before the sores appear.
 It is best to start treatment at least within the first 24 to 48 hours of symptoms, so it is often helpful to keep a supply handy at home.
+There is no benefit to starting treatment more than 6 days after the outbreak has begun.

 Why does the information leaflet have a different dose to the prescription label on the box?